Big-Bio/MultiLabLeaderboard/README.md

 Unfortunately the googlesheets API he used no longer works.
 So, here I have updated the API and added multi-lab competition capabilities.
 I have also removed the need to have a paid zapier account.
 So implementing this should be free.

-This current version was made by me, Robert Brown, with help debugging and developing the README by Tommer Schwarz (@tommerschwarz).
+This current version was updated by Robert Brown (@robpbrown), with help debugging and developing the README by Tommer Schwarz (@tommerschwarz).

 Now, let's get to setting it up!